 - etc etc

-The terminal part of an M2M solution often supports GPRS/3G/4G, but increasingly also other radio technologies like LoRa that are much more power efficient.
+The peripheral devices in an IoT solution often support mobile radio, but increasingly also other radio technologies like LoRa that are much more power efficient.

-As mobile radio and the Internet are being used, the M2M modules, the services, the service operators and the end-users can be anywhere in the world.
+As mobile radio and the Internet are being used, IoT devices, IoT systems, service operators and end-users can be anywhere in the world.

-Working with M2M related projects is part of Abiro’s business, primarily in terms of feasibility studies, project definitions, project management etc, so if you are interested in getting help with that, please let us know.
+Working with IoT related projects is part of Abiro’s business, primarily in terms of visualisation and analysis, so if you are interested in getting help with that, please let us know.
+Practical offerings in this area are among others: